dynamiteroll/COMP_2800_Feature_Branch_Workflow_BBY10/readme.txt

-This is my ReadMe file.
+This is my readme file.
+To run the website:
+    1. Download the files
+    2. Open index.html onto your browser